SouthGreenPlatform/tutorials/_pages/cluster-itrop/hpchowto.md

 The cluster is composed of:

 -  1 master
--  3 nas servers for a 105To data storage
+-  3 nas servers for a 127To data storage
--  27 nodes servers : 8 nodes with 12 cores, 1 node with 16 cores, 4 nodes with 20  cores, 11 with 24 cores  and with RAM from 48Go to 144Go
+-  27 nodes servers : 8 nodes with 12 cores, 2 nodes with 16 cores, 4 nodes with 20  cores, 11 with 24 cores, 1 with 40 cores  with RAM from 48Go to 1To and a GPU serveur with 8 RTX 2080 graphical cards.

 Here is the architecture: